VNG-Realisatie/nlx/docs/docs/try-nlx/management/introduction.md

 The Management UI is a web interface you use to manage your NLX setup.
 It is designed to be easy to understand and operate.

-### ETCD Database
+### PostgreSQL Database

-The configuration of your Inways, the services you provide and access requests to your services are stored in an ETCD database.
-ETCD is used as a database because it is safe, reliable and easy to scale.
+The configuration of your Inways, the services you provide and access requests to your services are stored in an PostgreSQL database.
+PostgreSQL is used as a database because it is safe and reliable.

 ### OIDC provider